AbsaOSS/spline/index.md

 # Release Migration: MongoDb

-Please follow the instructions in the readme file [here]({{ site.github.repository_url }}/tree/master/persistence/mongo/src/main/dbscripts) to migrate your MongoDb from your current version to the desired version.
+Please follow the instructions in the readme file [here]({{ site.github.repository_url }}/tree/master/persistence/mongo/src/main/dbscripts) to migrate your MongoDB release from your current version to the desired version.

 # Contribution